vishwakneelamegam/ubiquitous_health_recorder/README.md

-To pull docker image use - docker pull vishwak1998/ubiquitous_health_recorder_v1:uhr1 To run container use - sudo docker run -d -p 80:80 --name containername imagename docker link - https://hub.docker.com/r/vishwak1998/ubiquitous_health_recorder_v1
+To pull docker image use - docker pull vishwak1998/ubiquitous_health_recorder_v1:uhr1 To run container use - sudo docker run -d -p 80:80 --name containername imagename docker link - https://hub.docker.com/r/vishwak1998/ubiquitous_health_recorder_v1 a gateway is created it checks the json data that is received from pervasive devices